Nicht lieferbar

 Autorenporträt

-Samuel Andreyev is a writer, composer, teacher, and performer.
-His vocal, chamber, and orchestral compositions are performed in countries around the world.
-He operated The Expert Press, devoted to contemporary poetry, for several years in Toronto.
-His first full collection of poems, Evidence, was published by Quattro Books in 2009.
-Born and raised in Ontario, Andreyev studied composition, musical acoustics, orchestration, electroacoustics, and musical analysis at the Paris Conservatory (CNSMDP) and IRCAM (Paris).
-He has lived in France since 2003, where he is currently employed as a Professor of Musical Analysis at the Conservatoire de Cambrai, and as a freelance composer, writer, and oboist.
+SAMUEL ANDREYEV is a writer, composer, teacher, and performer whose vocal, chamber, and orchestral compositions are performed around the world.
+He operated The Expert Press, a small press devoted to contemporary poetry, for several years in Toronto.
+His first major collection of poems, entitled Evidence, was released in 2009.
+Born and raised in Ontario, Andreyev studied composition, musical acoustics, orchestration, electroacoustics, and musical analysis at the Paris Conservatory and (CNSMDP) and IRCAM (Paris).
+He has lived in France since 2003, where he is currently employed as a Professor of Musical Analysis at Conservatoire de Cambrai (France), and as a freelance composer, writer, and oboist.